 According to the most recent JLL Singapore research reports, Singapore is seeking to be the economic hub of Southeast Asia.
 With the city-state nurturing innovation and investing in startups, the next 5 years promise to be very beneficial for new businesses and employment.
-With that being said, there is also a huge focus on startup Business Plan.
-Therefore, for those aspiring entrepreneurs who want to be a part of this new progressive economic change, here is some information that explains how to put together a Business Plan.
+With that being said, there is also a huge focus on a startup business plan.
+Therefore, for those aspiring entrepreneurs who want to be a part of this new progressive economic change, here is some information that explains how to put together a business plan.

 Purpose of Writing a Business Plan

 Even though the research studies from Barclays show that most businesses do not have a business plan (statistics reflect 1 in 4 without plans), there are still many different advantages to writing one.
 Actually, if you want your business to succeed, you can increase your chances significantly by writing a business plan for your startup.
 Here are 3 of the primary reasons for placing these plans on your list of top priorities.

 - The business plan is considered to be a proactive measure since it identifies potential threats, coping strategies, and keys for basic survival.

 - These plans are usually an excellent measurement of how things are going and where the business should be by a certain time.

 - When people read the business plan, it gives them an opportunity to see the company’s business idea, mission, vision, and financial requirements.
 So, it also helps to assist in securing a business loan or a financier to back the business.

 Writing a business plan is a skill that you should master if you plan to start your own business in the future.
 The document will help entrepreneurs and financial institutions to understand your business model.
 If well written, you will get funding to support your operations.
 In addition, the business plan will be the blueprint of your business.

 6 Primary Different Types of Business Plans in Singapore

 Unknown to most entrepreneurs is that there are six different types of business plans.
 Let us briefly look at each of these business plans and how each is different from the other.